awsdocs/aws-codecommit-user-guide/doc_source/how-to-sync-changes.md

-# Synchronize Changes Between a Local Repo and an AWS CodeCommit Repository<a name="how-to-sync-changes"></a>
+# Synchronize changes between a local repo and an AWS CodeCommit repository<a name="how-to-sync-changes"></a>

 You use Git to synchronize changes between a local repo and the CodeCommit repository connected to the local repo\.